rfo909/CFT/README.md

 Single functions can of course take parameters.
 They can also be made so that if (some of) the parameters are missing, the function becomes interactive, asking the user for missing values.

-CFT has a built-in help system that lists member functions of all objects and inside any script.
+CFT has a built-in help system that lists member functions of all objects, as well as inside any script.
+There is also an integrated mechanism for running script functionality as parallel threads, for speed, for example when doing updates or checking connectivity against multiple remote hosts.

-The complex string handling in unix shells, with three different types of quotes, and the verbosity and awkward syntax of PowerShell is eliminated in CFT.
+The complex string handling in unix shells, and the verbosity and awkward syntax of PowerShell, are both eliminated in CFT.

-CFT represents a rethink, not just another almost-but-not-quite bash remake.
+CFT represents a *rethink*, not just another "almost-but-not-quite" bash remake.